fcelda/nsec5-crypto/README.md

 succeeded
 ```

-To generate a new RSA key, the utilities supplied with OpenSSL or GnuTLS can be used:
+To generate a new RSA key, utilities supplied with OpenSSL or GnuTLS can be used:

 ```
 (openssl)$ openssl genrsa 2048 > key.pem